N$^3$LO Quadratic-in-Spin Interactions for Generic Compact Binaries: Reduction of Effective Actions

-Similar to the spin-orbit sector we find the transcendental Riemann zeta value $\zeta(2)\propto \pi^2$ at orders $G^3$ and $G^4$.
+Similar to the spin-orbit sector, we find the transcendental Riemann zeta value $\zeta(2)\propto \pi^2$ at orders $G^3$ and $G^4$.
 Similar to the treatment in the spin-orbit sector \cite{Kim:2022pou}, we obtained an action without poles and logarithms, thanks to the addition of TTDs we made at the level of unreduced actions.
-Let us reiterate that this removal of the poles at the level of the action is not obligatory, and one could alternatively carry such poles through to the computation of observables, where these unphysical features would vanish.
-The equations of motion (EOMs) for both the position and spin could be obtained directly via variations from the unreduced actions, or more readily from the reduced ones that we provided here, as discussed for both cases in \cite{Levi:2015msa}, thanks to the generalized canonical gauge in our formulation.
+Let us reiterate that this removal of the poles at the level of the action is not imperative, and one could alternatively carry such poles through to the computation of observables, where these unphysical features would vanish anyway.
+The equations of motion (EOMs) for both the position and spin could be obtained directly via variations of the unreduced actions, or more readily from the reduced ones that we provided here, as discussed for both cases in our \cite{Levi:2015msa}, thanks to the generalized canonical gauge that we formulated therein.